Winter in Gastein

 Four ski areas with over 200 piste kilometers

-- 6 modern lifts carry guests to more than 1000 vertical meters of pure skiing enjoyment
+- 43 modern facilities and lifts bring guests to more than 1,000 meters of pure skiing pleasure

 - High-alpine mountain panoramas in Salzburg’s highest glacier-free ski area

 - From the piste straight to Gastein’s two thermal spa resorts